airq-dev/hazebot/README.md

 # Hazebot - TEXT your ZIP to 26AQISAFE2 for local, up-to-date air quality.

 Building the 411 for air quality in the United States: a texting platform accessible to all, that provides actionable local information protect your and your community.
+You can also visit us at [hazebot.org](www.hazebot.org).

 ![Build](https://github.com/ianhoffman/airq/workflows/Deploy/badge.svg?branch=master)